 The next wave of "Hollywood rebels" would go on to surpass the inventors with an ideal that is still a mainstream as well as independent film fixture.

-American International Pictures (AIP) was first known as American Releasing Corporation.
+One such company, American International Pictures (AIP) was first known as American Releasing Corporation.
 Samuel Z. Arkoff, an entertainment lawyer and James H. Nicholson started AIP in April of 1954.
 Their target roster: independent, low budget films targeted to youth.
 Arkoff emphasized how important the teen market was to make money.
 He directly addressed teenagers, asking what they wanted and developed a system following this sequence: come up for a catchy film title, create eye popping art for the film's poster, raise money for the film, write the film, cast the film.
 The system was known as The ARKOFF formula.

 AIP films in the 1950s worked with themes teens related to and genres (science fiction/horror) that occupied much of their leisurely viewing habits at drive-in's.
 The 1960s were all about Frankie & Annette beach party films, spy spoofs, capturing the massive counterculture with a focus on psychedelics and hippies, as well as b grade horror movies.
 This was the playground of genre film director and legend Roger Corman, who during this time worked with Vincent Price on Edgar Allen Poe cinema revisions.